Building a Simple Efficient Frontier

 *Sharpe Ratio = (Return - 3.5% risk-free rate) / Risk, measuring return per unit of risk

-The durable lesson: Notice how the 20/80 portfolio (6% return, 5.5% risk) has LOWER risk than 100% bonds (6% risk).
-This counterintuitive result happens because the negative correlation between stocks and bonds creates a smoothing effect.
-Adding a small allocation to the higher-risk asset (stocks) actually reduces total portfolio volatility.
+KEY INSIGHT: The 20/80 portfolio (6% return, 5.5% risk) has lower risk than 100% bonds (6% risk).
+Adding a small allocation to the higher-risk asset (stocks) actually reduces total portfolio volatility, because negative correlation creates a smoothing effect.
+This counterintuitive result is the core reason the efficient frontier exists.

 The Sweet Spot (Maximum Sharpe Ratio)

-The tangency portfolio—the point on the frontier with the highest Sharpe ratio—represents the best risk-adjusted return.
-In this example, portfolios from 60% stocks onward show a Sharpe of 0.50, while lower-stock allocations have inferior Sharpe ratios.
+The tangency portfolio -- the point on the frontier with the highest Sharpe ratio -- represents the best risk-adjusted return.
+In this example, portfolios from 60% stocks onward share a Sharpe of 0.50, while lower-stock allocations trail behind.

-Why this matters: If you're optimizing purely for risk-adjusted return (not minimizing volatility), the tangency portfolio is your target.
-Investors with different risk tolerances then use leverage (borrowing to increase exposure) or cash (reducing exposure) to move along the capital allocation line extending from the risk-free rate through the tangency portfolio.
+If you are optimizing for risk-adjusted return (not minimizing volatility), the tangency portfolio is your target.
+Investors with different risk tolerances use leverage (borrowing to increase exposure) or cash (reducing exposure) to move along the capital allocation line from the risk-free rate through the tangency portfolio.

-For most individual investors (who can't easily use leverage), this translates to: Choose the stock/bond allocation on the frontier that matches your risk tolerance, knowing any allocation below the frontier is inefficient.
+For most individual investors who cannot easily use leverage, this translates to: choose the stock/bond allocation on the frontier that matches your risk tolerance, knowing any allocation below the frontier is inefficient.

 Practical Application (Three Real Portfolios)

-Portfolio C (Dominated): 40% stocks, 20% bonds, 40% real estate If real estate has 0.6 correlation with stocks and 0.2 with bonds, this portfolio may land below the efficient frontier if a simpler stocks/bonds mix delivers the same return with less risk.
+Portfolio C (Dominated): 40% stocks, 20% bonds, 40% real estate If real estate has 0.6 correlation with stocks and 0.2 with bonds, this portfolio may land below the efficient frontier -- a simpler stocks/bonds mix could deliver the same return with less risk.

 The test: Plot your current allocation on the frontier.
-If you're significantly below the curve, you're either holding too much cash (dragging down returns) or using poorly correlated assets that aren't providing true diversification benefits.
+If you are significantly below the curve, you are either holding too much cash (dragging down returns) or using poorly correlated assets that are not providing true diversification.

 What Changes the Frontier (Correlation Regimes)

-Practical point: When stock-bond correlation goes positive, the efficient frontier compresses (diversification benefits shrink).
-The 60/40 portfolio that historically had 11% risk might spike to 14% risk in a high-inflation regime.
-This is why some investors now add alternatives (commodities, TIPS, real assets) to restore diversification—they're rebuilding the frontier with assets that have lower stock-bond correlation.
+When stock-bond correlation turns positive, the efficient frontier compresses and diversification benefits shrink.
+A 60/40 portfolio that historically carried 11% risk might spike to 14% in a high-inflation regime.
+This is why some investors add alternatives (commodities, TIPS, real assets) -- they are rebuilding the frontier with assets that restore low or negative correlation.

-Historical note: Stock-bond correlation has been positive 62% of the time since 1940, negative only 38%.
-The 2000-2020 period was unusually favorable for 60/40 portfolios.
-Expect correlations to vary across economic cycles.
+KEY INSIGHT: Stock-bond correlation has been positive roughly 62% of the time since 1940 and negative only 38%, according to research from AQR Capital Management.
+The 2000 -- 2020 period was unusually favorable for 60/40 portfolios.
+Expect correlations to shift across economic cycles, and stress-test your allocation accordingly.

 The efficient frontier is backward-looking.
 It uses historical returns, volatilities, and correlations that may not repeat.
-The 10.38% stock return from 1926-2025 includes the Great Depression, stagflation, dot-com crash, and 2008 financial crisis—your 30-year window might see different conditions.
+The ~10.4% stock return from 1926 -- 2025 includes the Great Depression, stagflation, the dot-com crash, and the 2008 financial crisis -- your 30-year window might look different.

 Three unavoidable issues: